kodelint/crossplatform-blogs/posts/hashnode/Rust_Basics_and_Concepts_Step_by_Step_1st_Iteration.md

 For sometime I have been thinking to start coding in Rust however due to never ending things, I couldn’t start.
 Usually I start learning a language by start writing some utility code in it and learn along the way.
 However this time, time seems to be not on my side.

 So, I decided to start learning small concepts step by step, one or two things at a time and then take it from there.
-This blog is all about how I took this challenge and started making progress toward learning `Rust`
+This blog is all about how I took this challenge and started making progress towards learning `Rust`

 ## Variables a immutable by default